 Embassies Attacked After Gadhafi Son's Reported Death

-GUY RAZ, host:
+GUY RAZ, Host:

 And, Lourdes, first of all, what do we know about what happened in Tripoli overnight and today?

-The attack overnight on a house in Tripoli killed one of Gadhafi's sons, as I mentioned, but also the government said that Gadhafi himself and his wife were at the residence when it was hit.
+LOURDES GARCIA: The attack overnight on a house in Tripoli killed one of Gadhafi's sons, as I mentioned, but also the government said that Gadhafi himself and his wife were at the residence when it was hit.
 They are unharmed, the government said.
 We have no way of independently confirming that account, but the government in Tripoli is alleging it was a direct assassination attempt.

 RAZ: Now, NATO, of course, is denying that it was targeting Gadhafi.

-But things have clearly moved on from there now.
+GARCIA: But things have clearly moved on from there now.
 And it seems despite the very vociferous denials of both Britain and France today that they were targeting Gadhafi, that might have been exactly what they were doing.

 RAZ: And what about in the town of Misrata?
 That is a predominantly rebel-held city.
 What is happening there?
 That's been the scene of some heavy fighting.

-The situation in Misrata is dire.
+GARCIA: The situation in Misrata is dire.
 The hospitals are overwhelmed, and people are dying every day.

-Thanks so much.
+RAZ: Thanks so much.

-GARCIA-NAVARRO: You're welcome.
+GARCIA: You're welcome.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.